 Five of the six sites (Sites HG-PA-01-A, HG-PA-01-C, HG-PA-02, HG-PA-04, and HG-PA-05) are in the Heritage Grove Specific Plan Area and designated Mixed Use Village and zoned U-C, which allows residential zoning at 15-43 du/acre.
 These sites are assumed to be mixed-income sites with 60 percent of residential capacity counted as lower-income housing, 20 percent of residential capacity counted as moderate-income, and 20 percent of residential capacity counted as above moderate-income housing, which is generally consistent with the City's RHNA income distribution.
-Furthermore, in addition to the assumption that these large sites are mixed income, the assumptions also reflect that only a portion of future development in these areas will be residential.
-To account for the potential for non-residential development, the inventory incorporates assumptions for residential uses from the draft concepts proposed for the plan area that range from 10 percent of total capacity for residential uses on HG-PA-02 (37.5 ac), to 55 percent of total capacity for residential uses on HG-PA-01-A (11.7 ac), HG-PA-01-C (12.6 ac), to 75 percent of total capacity for residential uses on HG-PA-05 (30.2 ac).
+Furthermore, in addition to the assumption that these large sites are mixed income, the assumptions also reflect that only a portion of future development in these areas will be residential uses from the draft concepts proposed for the plan area that range from 10 percent of total capacity for residential uses on HG-PA-02 (37.5 ac), to 55 percent of total capacity for residential uses on Sites HG-PA-01-A (11.7 ac), HG-PA-01-C (12.6 ac), to 75 percent of total capacity for residential uses on HA-PA-04 (34.2 ac), and 80 percent of total capacity for residential uses on HG-PA-05 (30.2 ac).
 The Housing Element program requiring that master plans include provisions for establishing parcels no greater than 10 acres on higher-density zoned sites will ensure the subdivision of these larger sites into parcels that are 10 acres or smaller.